Fittiboy/twitch-detox/README.md

 # twitch-detox
-Automatically detect and remove toxic messages from your Twtich chat
+Automatically detect and remove toxic messages from your Twitch chat